guoyingtao/Trigger/README.md

 # Trigger

-Trigger is used to easily check if some conditions are fulfilled like following:
+Trigger is used to easily check if some events should be trigged by executing times:
-- The first time happen
+- The first time
-- The N time happen
+- The N time
-- repeat N time
-- The N days later - TODO
-- repeat N days - TODO
+- every N times
+- every N times but stop after repeating M times

 ## Requirements